openshift-helm-charts/charts/docs/README.md

 documentation][partners], you should see an _OWNERS_ file under your chart directory within your organization directory.

+For Red Hat and Community charts, first submit a PR towards `main` branch with an _OWNERS_ file under your chart directory within your orgranization directory.

 You should see the `OWNERS` file at:

 ```